Multidimensional Rovella-like attractors: Introduction and statements of the results

-\begin{maintheorem} For any $k\in\ZZ^+$, there exist a non-uniformly expanding map $g$ of class $C^{1+}$ on a $(k+1)$-manifold $N$, without any uniformly expanding directions, admitting an absolutely continuous invariant probability measure with full ergodic basin in $N$, whose Lyapunov exponents are all positive. \end{maintheorem}

-The map in the theorem above is obtained by quotienting out along stable directions the Poincar\'e map from the vector field $X$ in the statement of the next theorem, as a higher dimensional version of Rovella's construction we describe in the rest of the paper.

-\begin{maintheorem} For any dimension $m=k+5$, $k \in\ZZ^+$, there exist a $C^{\infty}$ vector field $X \in {\fX}^\infty(M^m)$ on a $m$-dimensional manifold exhibiting a singular-attractor $\Lambda$, containing a pair of hyperbolic singularities $s_0,s_1$ \emph{with different indexes} in a trapping region $U$.
-Moreover \begin{enumerate} \item there exists a map $R:\Sigma\circlearrowleft$ on a $(k+4)$-dimensional cross-section $\Sigma$ of the flow of $X$ such that \begin{enumerate} \item the set $\Lambda$ is the suspension of an attractor $\Lambda_\Sigma\subset\Sigma$ with respect to $R$; \item $R$ admits a $3$-dimensional stable direction $E^s$ and $(k+1)$-dimensional center-unstable direction $E^c$ such that $E^s\oplus E^c$ is a partially hyperbolic splitting of $T\Sigma\mid\Lambda_\Sigma$; \item $\Lambda_\Sigma$ supports a physical measure $\nu$ for $R$. \end{enumerate} \item $\Lambda$ is the support of a physical hyperbolic measure $\mu$ for the flow $X^t$: the ergodic basin of $\mu$ is a positive Lebesgue measure subset of $U$ and every Lyapunov exponent of $\mu$ along the suspension of the bundle $E^c$ is positive, except along the flow direction. \end{enumerate} \end{maintheorem}

-This singular-attractor $\Lambda$ is not robustly transitive not even robust: there exist arbitrary small perturbations $Y$ of the vector field $X$ such that the orbits of the flow of $Y$, in a full Lebesgue measure set of points in $U$, converge to a periodic attractor (a periodic sink for the flow).
+Note that Theorems~\ref{mthm:pri} and~\ref{mthm:codimension} show that the singular-attractor $\Lambda$ is not robustly transitive not even robust: there exist arbitrary small perturbations $Y$ of the vector field $X$ such that the orbits of the flow of $Y$, in a full Lebesgue measure set of points in $U$, converge to a periodic attractor (a periodic sink for the flow).
 The singular-attractor $\Lambda$ is not partially hyperbolic in the usual sense \eqref{eq.domination} and~\eqref{eq:unif-contr} adapted to the flow setting, since we can only define the splitting on the points of $\Lambda$ which do not converge to the singular points $s_0,s_1$, that is, we exclude the stable set of the singularities within $\Lambda$.
 The remaining set, however, has full measure with respect to $\mu$.
 Since the equilibria $s_0,s_1$ contained in $\Lambda$ are hyperbolic with different indexes (i.e. the dimension of their stable manifolds) we believe the following can be proved.

 \begin{conjecture} It is not possible to extend the dominated splitting on $\Lambda$ away from equilibria to the equilibria $s_0,s_1$ which belong to $\Lambda$. \end{conjecture}

 In addition, the attractor $\Lambda$ for $X$ in $U$ is such that the Jacobian along any $2$-plane $P_x$, inside the central subbundle $E^c_x$ for Lebesgue almost all $x\in U$, is \emph{asymptotically expanded but not uniformly expanded}, that is we can find a constant $c>0$ such that $ \lim_{t\to+\infty}\frac1t\log|\det DX^t\mid P_x|\ge c, $ but $\frac1t\log|\det DX^t\mid P_x|$ can take an arbitrary long time (depending on $x$) to become positive.